Dresden Celebrates its Christstollen

 A tremendous giant stollen, a colorful parade, a likeable patroness and hundreds of proud bakers and pastry makers: These are the ingredients for the pre-Christmas highlight of the Saxon capital - the Dresdner Stollenfest.
 Since 1994 the members of the Stollen Association dedicate their Dresdner Christstollen its own festival.
 Along tens of thousands of guests from all over the world they celebrate their centuries-old baking tradition, the vibrant craft and especially the truly unique Christmas delicacy on the Saturday before the second Advent.

-Join us for this unique experience in front of the breathtaking scenery of Dresden: the Dresdner Stollenfest - this year's jubilee-edition is on December 7th, 2019!
+Join us for this unique experience in front of the breathtaking scenery of Dresden: the Dresdner Stollenfest - this year on December 7th, 2019!

 The Route of the Parade

-Starting at the Hotel Taschenbergpalais the parade’s route takes one along the most beautiful sights of the Saxon capital while leading towards the Striezelmarkt.
+Starting at the square in front of the Kulturpalast vis-à-vis the Striezelmarkt, the parade’s route takes one along the most beautiful sights of the Saxon capital.
 In 24 parts the parade beautifully displays the history of the Dresdner Christstollen and presents the giant stollen proudly.
 The Dresdner Stollenmädchen, the bakers and pastry makers of the Stollen Association, marching bands, actors in historical costumes, regiments of soldiers and numerous other participants make up a cheerful and colorful parade that is cheered on by tens of thousands of spectators.